Kyuu-Ji/htb-write-up/sizzle/write-up-sizzle.md

 Looking at the query **Find Principals with DCSync Rights** we get information about the users that can do a **DCSync Attack**.

-The user _Mrkly_ has the _GetChangesAll_ and _GetChanges_ permission and these two are needed to do DS-Replication-Get-Changes to perform a DCSync attack:
+The user _Mrlky_ has the _GetChangesAll_ and _GetChanges_ permission and these two are needed to do DS-Replication-Get-Changes to perform a DCSync attack:

 ![Bloodhound DCSync rights](https://kyuu-ji.github.io/htb-write-up/sizzle/sizzle_bh_1.png)

-If we look at the **Shortest Paths from Kerberoastable Users** we see that the user _Mrkly_ can do this, too:
+If we look at the **Shortest Paths from Kerberoastable Users** we see that the user _Mrlky_ can do this, too:

 ![Bloodhound Kerberoastable rights](https://kyuu-ji.github.io/htb-write-up/sizzle/sizzle_bh_2.png)